tonsky/tongue/README.md

           ;; substitutions
           :welcome "Hello, {1}!"
-          :between "Value must be between {1} and {2}" ;; For using a map
+          :between "Value must be between {1} and {2}"

+          ;; For using a map
           :mail-title "{user}, {title} - Message received."

+          ;; aliases, to share common strings but still use specific i18n keys :frontpage-greeting :welcome

           ;; arbitrary functions
           :count (fn [x]
                    (cond